onlinecity/gatewayapi-docs/docs/legacy.rst

 Receiving SMS'es
 ----------------
-When we receive a MO SMS (mobile originated SMS), we will look at the first word in the SMS, known as the keyword, and then route the SMS to the customer who have an active subscription on this keyword.
+When we receive a MO SMS (mobile originated SMS), we will look at the first word in the SMS, known as the keyword.
+The SMS is then routed to the customer who has an active subscription for this keyword.

 We then send a HTTP GET request to the URL configured for that keyword, ie. https://example.com/mosms?sender=4512345678&smsc=unknown&sessionid=4512345678%3A9379401&appnr=1204&keyword=test